 If your goal is to safeguard your customers’ payment information and protect your online business from fraud and abuse, consider an eCommerce merchant account provider with solutions built using a PCI DSS-certified payment gateway and the latest in fraud protection.

 A secure online payment gateway:

-Some providers allow you to customize your hosted payment form and brand it with your e-commerce store’s colors, logo, and formatting.
-This better ensures that your customers enjoy a truly seamless shopping experience.
+Some providers allow you to customize your hosted payment form and brand it with your eCommerce store’s colors, logo, and formatting.
+This helps to ensure that your customers enjoy a truly seamless shopping experience.

 To learn more, schedule a free consultation with our merchant services team today.